ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The specific format of public keys as well as identifiers, roles and combination of roles of group members MUST be specified by the application profile (OPT1, REQ2, REQ12).

-The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
-The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ8).
+The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this Client.
+The KDC also verifies that the roles the Client is granted in the group allow it to perform this operation on this resource (REQ8).
 If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

 If verification succeeds, the handler identifies the public keys of the current group members for which either: